jamesantonydas/OOFP_Habits_project/README.md

 The habit tracker app gives you all the necessary information so that you can track all them all at one place!

-### Viewing / Editing the tasks

-You can rename the task, change periodicity, reset, or delete the tasks, all at one place. no hassle.

 ### Documentation